Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/PHP-F3-ImageServer.md

 Note that things other than images can be handled easily by changing or removing the restriction on file types allowed in _upload()_. -- Movies, 3D models, anything you like.
 You might want to have a more elaborate way of keeping track of these, though.

 If you look at index.php, there are various other things that haven't been mentioned in these notes, e.g. the provision of "silent" upload and delete functions that don't produce any output, and an infoService that simply outputs JSON data.
-These are intended to be used in AJAX requests, especially for a demo application that displays the image in a jQuery Mobile web app.
+These are intended to be used in AJAX requests.
 In effect, they provide a simple API to the image server back end.

 There are many aspects and elements in even this small application that haven't been mentioned here: do study the code, and raise questions about anything that's unclear (of which there will be plenty!).
 If using or adapting this code, you should certainly introduce **error checking**.
-As mentioned before, many things could have been done differently, and probably much better: this was was translated quickly from a non-F3 version that was put together very quickly in the first place, and is far from perfect.
+As mentioned before, many things could have been done differently, and probably much better: this was was translated quickly from a non-F3 version, which itself was translated quickly from an original ColdFusion version, that was put together very quickly in the first place, and is far from perfect.
 However, the application had to be largely restructured to make sense in F3, and it's already clear that this has been a significant improvement.
 You could consider many further improvements -- e.g. should the thumbnails be created on upload or only when information is requested?
 There is no real reason for the thumbnails always to be jpg images.
 Etc.